pamali-sapunika/Parking_Slot_Management_System/README.md

-# Vehicle Parking Mate – Office Parking Solution
+# Vehicle Parking Mate – Parking Space Management System

 **Vehicle Parking Mate** is a simple and responsive web application developed as part of an *Ice Breaker project* in internship.
 It addresses common parking challenges in office environments by providing an easy-to-use interface for managing parking slots.